markusait/gasFaucet/README.md

 you can switch to the infura branch to quickly test with an INURA node otherwise you can run a local parity node

+when testing you can run the testScript.py to fire request at your localhost.
+The app takes upto 30 seconds before it can return the first gas prices.

 example GET request: